alkhawli/switchec2onoff/README.md

 # switchec2onoff

-Trigger the lambda by Amazon API Gateway / REST /Any - Method Execution
+Trigger the lambda with Amazon API Gateway / REST /Any - Method Execution